Low Level Run

 - Every Final Fantasy game has had someone do this, including the ones that don't actually use levels:

 - Of the Final Fantasy games, Final Fantasy VIII is most suited to low-level runs.
-Most of your combat power derives from junctioned Guardian Forces and Magic, not level-grinding, and your enemies dynamic difficulty scales by your level - NOT by what you have junctioned.
+Most of your combat power derives from junctioned Guardian Forces and Magic, not level-grinding, and your enemies' dynamic difficulty is scaled by your level - NOT by what you have junctioned.
 Thus, a low-level run is actually a Game Breaker, as it is the easiest way to beat the game.
 Not that it tells you this, of course.
 (You'll also need to grind monsters to get Ability Points, in order to teach your GFs the various Item Crafting and Magic Crafting abilities that will give you high-level magic.)

 - While conversely, a high-level but no-Junctioning game is the hardest self-imposed challenge in the entire series.
 It's impossible.
 Early in the game, by killing a few water monsters and junctioning their items, you can get 60 strength; at maximum level, unjunctioned, you get a max of 50.
 No items, no magic, no summons, and no card games either, without a junction.

 - Ironically, Final Fantasy VIII is the only game that makes it easy to get through the game without earning Experience Points.
 Bosses don't provide EXP; and random-encounter monsters can be turned into playing cards using a special ability (don't ask), which likewise averts EXP gain.
 Using this method, it is possible to beat Final Fantasy VIII without earning a single level or Experience Point.

 - The level 1 challenge in Final Fantasy IX.
 Yes, you can beat the whole game this way note and even take out Ozma, the hidden superboss.
 Not for the faint of heart or patience.